jamiebeach/Learning-2024/BLOG.md

 ---
 I took the train into Toronto today.
 I nearly got on the wrong train heading back home.
 Actually I **did** get on the wrong train heading home, but fortunately got on the right train line and was able to hop-off-hop-on to get on the right train.
 Phew!

 During the train to the office, I managed to get through a couple of modules on the AZ-102 certification learning path.
+Completed the computer vision section and moved onto the language processing section.

 I'm listening to a science-fiction, [Robopocalypse, by Daniel H. Wilson (2011)](https://en.wikipedia.org/wiki/Robopocalypse) and it's a pretty sweet story about a human unleashing uncontrollable AI.
 I'm very much enjoying it and managed to get a few chapters in as well on the train.
 The problem I'm having is that I end up not listening for stretches or, like last night, I fall asleep and wake up 12 further chapters into the book but no idea what happened.
 So I'm having to rewind quite a bit.
 But highly recommended if you are on the hunt for AI related science fiction.

 ## January-8